FabianClemenz/FabianClemenz.github.io/content/posts/django-101-switching-primary-key-on-existing-models.md

 ## caution

-Before applying these steps on your production database - **ALWAYS** test it with test data.
+Before applying these steps on your production database - **ALWAYS** test it with test data **AND** backup your database.
 And at best - test it several times.
 That saved me a lot of work, because I needed three iterations for all migrations to work as expected.

 ## sample code

 I created a sample django project to show the single steps.
-It can be found in my Github repository.
+It can be found in my [Github repository](https://github.com/FabianClemenz/primary-key-switch).

 The `0000_base_db_dump_before_pk_switch.json` in the fixtures folder contains a base dataset on which we will perform our operations.
-In`0001_db_dump_after_pk_switch.json` you can find the end result.
+In `0001_db_dump_after_pk_switch.json` you can find the end result.

-I will reference the migrations located in primary_key_switch / test_app / migrations / while I explain the single steps.
+I will reference the migrations located in [primary_key_switch / test_app / migrations](https://github.com/FabianClemenz/primary-key-switch/tree/draft/initial/primary_key_switch/test_app/migrations) while I explain the single steps.

 ### basic models